 What is Plasma Medicine ?

-Plasma medicine leverages cold atmospheric plasma a safe, ionized gas to accelerate healing, control infections, and treat skin conditions without drugs or invasive procedures.
+Plasma medicine leverages a safe, ionized gas like helium or air to accelerate healing, control infections, and treat skin conditions without drugs or invasive procedures.
 By harnessing reactive oxygen and nitrogen species (RONS), plasma therapies stimulate the body’s natural repair processes and directly disrupt harmful pathogens.

 How Does It Work?